alussana/AffiXcan/README.md

 [Gamazon et al.](http://www.nature.com/articles/ng.3367) developed a method consisting of multiple-SNP prediction of expression levels, where the estimated GReX for a gene is given by an additive model in which SNPs are the independent variables.

 AffiXcan takes into account the contribution of all polymorphisms of given genomic regions that are associated to the expression of a gene.
-This is done using affinity scores between those regions and a set of transcription factors.
+This is done using affinity scores - [TBA](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0143627) (Total Binding Affinity) - between those regions and a set of transcription factors.
 A principal component analysis (PCA) is performed on these scores and for each expressed gene a linear model is fitted.

+### AffiXcan Performance
 We observed that the GReX of the majority of genes for which AffiXcan manages to generate a significant model is not predictable by the method cited above.
-Arguably, this is due to the nature of TBA, that allows to take into account the additive small effect of all variants in a genomic region.
+Arguably, this is due to the nature of [TBA](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0143627) score, that allows to take into account the additive small effect of all variants in a genomic region.
 Furthermore, the goodness of prediction achieved by AffiXcan on both shared and non-shared genes was significantly greater.
-For brief insights on AffiXcan's results in preliminary tests, see AffiXcan Performance section in the package's [vignette](https://mega.nz/#!CDJwGSgR!capMYY_SjdDKRBVxC00Z942Mo2JYBvQ6a65QUtQioao).
+For brief insights on AffiXcan's results in preliminary tests, see AffiXcan Performance section in the package's [vignette](https://mega.nz/#!vXx2USzZ!hj_U2EhQDsHO8aZ8l2-22w6Sh_y8F_c56Mj88qkHXjI).